 The Board and its AC and BRC sit at the head of the Company risk management structure.
 The Board has delegated the day-to-day management of the Company to the Chief Executive Officer (CEO).
 The CEO is assisted by Senior Management who are responsible for managing the Company by setting strategic goals and high-level policy in the area of risk management (including monitoring risk reports) and allocating capital.
 In carrying out their roles the CEO and Senior Management are assisted by the Management Committees.
 These Committees are supported by the Risk Management, Compliance and Internal Audit functions as well as an Advice and Counsel process involving Scotiabank technical groups, which includes Global Risk Management ("GRM").
-A revised internal governance and Management Committee structure was created early in the year.
-As at 31 October 2019 this new Management Committee structure, which enables more focused discussions by the appropriate committee members and decisions makers, consists of:
+The Management Committee structure, which enables focused discussions by the appropriate committee members and decisions makers, consists of:

-- Executive Committee ("ExCo") an overarching committee which focuses on significant matters of strategy, operations, governance etc. - ALCO, which is supported by its sub-committee the Recovery and Liquidity Crisis Committee ("RLCC") - Credit Committee ("CC") - Operational Risk Committee ("ORC") - Compliance and Regulatory Committee ("C&RC")
+- Executive Committee ("ExCo") an overarching committee which focuses on significant matters of strategy, operations, governance etc. - ALCO, providing oversight of balance sheet management including liquidity, funding and contingency funding, interest rate risk and capital management.
+The ALCO is the Company's governance forum with respect to the oversight of a Recovery or Liquidity crisis, once a significant stress has emerged. - Credit Committee ("CC") - Operational Risk Committee ("ORC") - Compliance and Conduct Committee ("CCC") - New Initiative Committee ("NIC") - Financial Crime Compliance Committee ("FCCC") - Remuneration Oversight Committee ("ROC").
+The remuneration oversight role which is supported by a sub-committee: Local Conduct Committee.